 The built environment sector employs a significant portion of workers across New Zealand and Australia.
 While we directly influence only our own team members, our connections with partners, peers and industry organisations allow us to champion the built environment workforce more broadly.

-Persistent challenges for the built environment workforce include lack of diversity, lack of pathways into skilled work, and health, safety, and wellbeing UN Sustainable Development Goals associated with contributing to communities through the sectors we work in
+Persistent challenges for the built environment workforce include lack of diversity, lack of pathways into skilled work, and health, safety, and wellbeing concerns.

 OUR APPROACH